-The museum is located on Independence Ave SW, between 4th and 7th streets.
+The museum is located on Independence Ave SW, between the 4th and 7th streets.
 Entry to the museum is free.
-The regular hours of the museum are 10 a.m. – 5:30 p.m. with extended hours during summer till 7:30 p.m.
+The museum’s regular hours are 10 a.m. – 5:30 p.m. with extended hours during summer till 7:30 p.m.

 As you enter the museum, you are welcomed by a huge aircraft hanging from the ceiling.
-The hall has a display of spaceship, jet aircraft that are significant in history.
+The hall has a display of spaceships, jet aircraft that are significant in history.

 There is the glider and flyer on display in the Wright Brothers Gallery that they created and flew.

-There are simulators that can transport you to space for an adventurous experience.
-There are IMAX theaters to watch 3D films on space and aviation history making it a great experience.
-There is a ticket to watch a show at the IMAX theater though.
+Some simulators can transport you to space for an adventurous experience.
+IMAX theaters watch 3D films on space and aviation history, making it a great experience.
+There is a ticket to watch a show at the IMAX theater, though.

 4. Drag Brunch At Nellies Sports Bar

 Recommended by Jack from Queer In The World

 One of Washington DC’s best things to do undoubtedly has to be attending a magnificent drag show at an unassuming sports bar.
 Yup that is correct.
 A drag show!

 Gender-bending fabulousness – complete with a side of eggs and bacon along with plenty of mimosas.
 While it certainly was not the first thing I had in mind when visiting the US’s capital, it turns out these drag brunches are a bit of a local institution.